ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 <h1>{{ page.title }}</h1>

-This assignment will teach you how to write tests in a thorough, automated way, and will explore some properties of sorting implementations.
+This assignment will teach you how to write tests in a thorough, automated way, will explore some properties of sorting implementations, and will give you structured practice in re-using code you find code on the Web.

 *This assignment is inspired by [an assignment from Brown University's CS019](https://cs.brown.edu/courses/cs019/2016/sortaclesortacle.html).*

+## Deadlines

+You will submit a PA quiz and meet an implementation milestone by Monday at 11:59pm, and submit the rest of the assignment by Wednesday at 11:59pm.

+## Part I: A Bad Implementation Detector

-## Testing with Properties
+### Testing with Properties

 So far in this class, we have usually written tests by following this process: